 Child Nutrition Degrees and Training Programs

-The terms are often used interchangeably, but important differences exist between a dietitian, who earns both a college degree and registered dietitian credentials, and a nutritionist, who can practice without a governed degree.
-Programs targeting child nutrition specifically are not common; to study for this specialization, individuals will need to pursue post-baccalaureate training within a graduate degree program such as a Master of Science in Nutrition and Dietetics with a pediatric nutrition concentration.
-Training focused on child nutrition could also be gained through a graduate certificate option within a master's degree program in nutrition.
+Programs specifically in child nutrition are uncommon; to study for this specialization, individuals will need to pursue post-baccalaureate training within a graduate degree program such as a Master of Science in Nutrition and Dietetics with a pediatric nutrition concentration.
+Training in child nutrition can also be gained through a graduate certificate option within a master's degree program in nutrition.

-Students take departmental core classes and a science core on advanced nutrition, which may offer biological chemistry, nutrigenomics and phytonutrients.
+Students take departmental and science core classes inn advanced nutrition including biological chemistry, nutrigenomics and phytonutrients.
 Other core courses include diet therapy, research and statistics.
-Candidates may be required to do additional research or culminate studies with a comprehensive written examination, followed by an oral defense.
-Thesis or not, pediatric nutrition students will learn about:
+Additional research and/or a comprehensive written examination may be required.
+Coursework in pediatric nutrition includes the following: